 There is even more customization that comes with this driver aside from the weights.
 You’ll find that the adjustable hosel comes with four different head lofts.

-This driver is the impressive aerodynamics, achieved through several different features.
+This driver is impressive in aerodynamics, achieved through several different features.
 The overall feel and sound of this driver are also really appealing.

-There are also channels in the sole of this driver which are intended to assist with aerodynamics as well.
+There are also channels in the sole of this driver, which are intended to assist with aerodynamics.
 They are pretty noticeable in the design and are a new feature in this line of clubs.
 It is hard to discern their impact, but their intention is clear.